 People who gaslight sow seeds of doubt in a targeted individual, making them question their own memory, perception, or judgement.
 Other tactics include attempts to unbalance the victim and undermine their beliefs using denial, misdirection, contradiction, and misinformation.
 Additionally, the staging of elaborate or bizarre events by the abuser with the intention of disorienting the victim.

 The goal of gaslighting is to gradually undermine the victim's confidence in their own ability to distinguish truth from falsehood, right from wrong, or reality from delusion, thereby rendering the individual or group pathologically dependent on the gaslighter for their thinking and feelings.

 People who experience gaslighting often feel confused, anxious, and unable to trust themselves.
-It may bring about changes in them such as conflicting beliefs, values, or attitudes, or low self-esteem, rendering the victim additionally dependent on the gaslighter for emotional support and validation.
-Gaslighting may also cause a person to distrust themselves and feel scared and vulnerable.
+It may bring about changes in them, such as conflicting beliefs, values, attitudes, or low self-esteem, rendering the victim additionally dependent on the gaslighter for emotional support and validation.
+Gaslighting may also cause people to distrust themselves and feel scared and vulnerable.